 Based on the G100, the Gulfstream G150 was first announced in September 2002 and initial sales & deliveries began in the 3rd quarter of 2006.
 At the time, it was the first true mid-sized Gulfstream in their family of aircraft, with over 120 manufactured and available in the market in 2016.

+In 2006, after approximately 22 years.
+The production of the G100 was halted/limited and replaced when the company presented the G150 aircraft.
 Improvements include a wider and longer cabin, uprated engines, updated avionics, increase in maximum takeoff and a revised nose to name a few.

 G150 (Year: 2012)